-Homosexuality is illegal in all of the Gulf States except Iraq and Bahrain, where it was decriminalized in 2003 and 1976 respectively.
-Most Gulf residents consider homosexuality, bisexuality, and transgender issues inappropriate topics of conversation.
+Homosexuality is illegal in all of the Gulf States except Bahrain, where it was decriminalized in 1976.
+Most Gulf residents consider issues regarding homosexuality as inappropriate topics of conversation.

 6. Language and Communication

 Language is a system for sharing information symbolically, whereby words are used to represent ideas.
 Communication is defined as the cultural practice of sharing meaning in interaction, both verbally and non-verbally.